covidclinical/Phase2.1DataRPackage/README.md

 + Medications and Diagnoses:
   + if there is any code not belong to the list of medclass or ICD10;
   + if there is negative patient numbers or counts;
-  + if the number of all patients is greater than the number of severe patients.
+  + if the number of all patients is less than the number of severe patients.
 + Labs:
   + if there is any labs not belong to the list of loinc codes;
   + if there is negative patients nubmers;